 Life can be serious enough without your help.
 Try and lighten the mood sometimes and laugh.
 If you make a mistake or do something you label as stupid, view it as an opportunity to laugh at yourself or have a good laugh with a friend.
 As you practice laughing at yourself, you quickly realize it’s perfectly okay to be imperfect.
 We all are.
 Isn’t laughing at yourself a better option than over-analyzing something you said or did?
 Having the ability to laugh at yourself means you feel pretty good about who you are.

 You know you can have a better day when you look for the positive all around you.
 Just as noticing everything that’s going right can improve your mood, so can noticing everything about YOU that you like.
-We all have strengths, natural skills and characteristics.
+We all have strengths, natural skills, and characteristics.
 What are yours?
 List your positive attributes and strengths and find ways to use both more.
-When you spend more of your time using your strengths, it makes you feel good about you and who you are.
-Become a person who freely gives yourself a pat on the back, a compliment or a word of encouragement when you need it.
-Treating yourself positively—like you would a best friend—can make all the difference in how you feel about you.
+When you spend more of your time using your strengths, it makes you feel good about yourself and who you are.
+Become a person who freely gives yourself a pat on the back, a compliment, or a word of encouragement when you need it.
+Treating yourself positively—like you would a best friend—can make all the difference in how you feel about yourself.

 READ THIS NEXT: 4 Ways To Wear Confidence Well!

 Bobby Tucker on June 22, 2022 at 6:14 PM

 Thank you.
 I believe that we all have to have an out-lit when we go through things in life.
 We have to know what that out-lit is!
 Just to name a few running, walking, reading, hangout with friend or positive people.
 You have to avoid all negative thing as much as possible.
 Know yourself and what works for you because different things work for different people.
 I enjoyed the information and thanks again.